 “I’m not good enough.
 I’m not smart enough.
 I look terrible today.”
-Often, we catch ourselves being too self-critical.
-When we do it constantly and fail to see our positive traits, this is likely to be a self-esteem issue.
+We are often guilty of being too self-critical.
+When this becomes a habit and we fail to see our positive traits, it’s likely a self-esteem issue.
 High self-esteem is an important component of success and happiness.
-By navigating life’s ups and downs with optimism and a strong sense of self-worth, you gain the motivation needed to achieve our greatest goals.
-Building high self-esteem should be in everyone’s priority list and this is how you can do it.
+By navigating life’s ups and downs with optimism and a strong sense of self-worth, we gain the motivation needed to achieve our greatest goals.
+Learn how to improve self-esteem and why it matters.

 You already have an idea of what self-esteem means, the word is pretty much self-explanatory.
-But, let’s start from the very beginning by answering the puzzling question: what is self-esteem exactly?
-Psychology defines it as a person’s overall sense of their value of worth.
+But, let’s start from the very beginning by answering the puzzling question: what is self-esteem?
+Psychology defines it as a person’s overall sense of value or worth.
 It is, in simple words, our attitudes towards ourselves, which can be either positive or negative.

-Several factors can lead a person to develop high or low self-esteem.
-It’s believed that genetics plays a vital role.
+Several factors make you develop high or low self-esteem.
+It’s believed that genes play a vital role.
 Yet, other factors such as age, health, social circumstances, and life experiences are equally important.
 In the 21st century, maintaining a sense of self-worth has become a huge challenge.
-Low self-esteem has become a billionaire business.
-Ads tell us we can be richer, prettier, happier, and basically much better than we are.
+After all, low self-esteem has become a billionaire business.
+Every day, ads tell us we can be richer, prettier, happier, and much better than we currently are.

 Poor self-esteem is one of the biggest challenges we face nowadays.
 Unfortunately, a low sense of self-worth can manifest in many ways, impacting our emotional and mental well-being.
 Learning how to improve self-esteem it’s crucial.
-But first, let’s discuss why this is important and how it can influence our lives.
+But first, let’s discuss why this is important and how it influences our lives.

 When a person presents signs of low self-esteem, they tend to avoid anxiety-provoking situations.
-These are situations they believe will be a source of embarrassment or failure.
-Naturally, these situations can involve school, work, building personal relations, which are important in a person’s life.
+They believe that these situations are potential sources of embarrassment or failure.
+Naturally, said anxiety-inducing situations can involve school, work, and relationships, which are important in a person’s life.

 Nowadays, millions of people across the world struggle with their self-esteem.
 Young adults and teenagers are the most vulnerable demographic.
 According to a report, in the UK, 61% of girls aged 10 to 17 suffer from poor self-esteem.
-They avoid regular activities such as attending school or family gatherings when they feel bad about their looks.
-In the U.S. a shocking 96% of young girls and boys feel insecure about their appearance.
+Whenever they feel bad about their looks, they avoid regular activities like attending school or family gatherings.
+Meanwhile, in America, a shocking 96% of young girls and boys feel insecure about their appearance.

 High self-esteem in children, teenagers, and adults is important for a significant number of reasons.
-When a person feels they are valuable, they believe they can be successful in life.
+When a person feels they are valuable, they believe they succeed in life.
 As a result, they are motivated to set goals and work consistently to achieve them.
-Equally, people who understand their self-worth are better at handling disappointments and negative experiences.
+Equally, people who understand their worth are better at handling disappointments and negative experiences.

 1. A strong sense of purpose

 When you believe in yourself, you are able to identify your strengths and skills.
-This way, it’s easy to discover your passion and purpose.
-Ultimately, this will be crucial for your career.
+This way, discovering your passion and true purpose becomes much easier.

 2. Understanding your value

-You are worthy — you deserve a fantastic life!
+You are worthy!
+You deserve a fantastic life!
 For many people, this is not so obvious.
-If you’ve spent the majority of your life feeling like a failure and like there’s nothing special about your existence, you won’t be able to love yourself.
+If you’ve spent the majority of your days feeling like a failure and that you aren’t special, you won’t be able to love yourself.
 Good self-esteem will help you understand your actual value and see life from a positive perspective.

 3. Clear decision-making

-A person with high self-esteem is good at sticking to and trusting their own ideas.
+A person with high self-esteem trusts their own ideas.
 Self-judgement is not a big obstacle to achieving what they want and taking the right steps to do so.

 4. Drive to succeed

 With everything mentioned above, it comes as no surprise that people with high self-esteem are driven to succeed in everything they do.
-Clear decision-making, a good understanding of their personal value, and a strong sense of purpose will help them overcome challenges and limitations to succeed.
+Clear decision-making, a good understanding of their value, and a strong sense of purpose will help them overcome challenges and limitations to achieve their resolutions.